Mjz86/String/README.md

 friendly pmr-like allocator.
 The string would be 8 bytes more with it, but it's beneficial for some contexts.
 Everything is `noexcept` in its API, and a failure is a simple `nullptr` return.
-The Allocator object (memory resource like) needs to outlive the string object, its copies, and its views. i have both constexpr friendly memory resources , and a standard pmr adaptor if anyone is interested.
+The Allocator object (memory resource like) needs to outlive the string object, its copies, and its views, i have a safe way of providing such allocators (  the Allocators are refrence counted, which is opt-out, but the benefit is that if a allocator is destroyed in debug mode,  the assertion ensure that no polymorphic refrences are alive , if not , the debug will crash on assertion,  this is better than a security vulnerability,  but , the reference counting is opt out if the user suspected overhead with doing a reference counted allocator). i have both constexpr friendly memory resources , and a standard pmr adaptor if anyone is interested.

 # Value Semantics